zhangtony239/SysMaid/README_en.md

 *   **Concise Rule Definition**: Intuitively define monitoring rules using Python decorators.
 *   **Process and Service Monitoring**: Easily monitor the status of specified processes, such as whether a window exists or if a process has exited.
-*   **Automated Actions**: Automatically execute actions when conditions are met, such as terminating a process or stopping a service.
+*   **Automated Actions**: Automatically execute actions when conditions are met, such as terminating a process, stopping a service, locking an encrypted volume, etc.
 *   **Extensibility**: Easily add new conditions and actions to adapt to more complex needs.